-(d) Exceptions.
+3.(d) Exceptions.

 The court may permit the broadcasting, televising, recording, or photographing of investitive, ceremonial, naturalization, and other similar proceedings.
-The court also may permit the use of electronic, digital, mechanical, or photographic means for the presentation of evidence, for perpetuation of a record, or as the court otherwise authorizes.
+The court also may permit the use of electronic, digital, mechanical, or photographic means for the presentation of evidence, for perpetuation of a record, or as the court otherwise authorized by the court authorizes.